Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx)

 \section{Introduction}

-The recent discovery at the Large Hadron Collider (LHC) of a new particle with Standard Model (SM)-Higgs like properties, and mass $m_H\approx 125$ GeV \cite{higgs-atlas:2012gk, higgs-cms:2012gu}, seems to confirm the linear realization of the mechanism of Electroweak symmetry breaking, needed to induce the masses of gauge bosons and fermions within the SM \cite{Gunion:1989we}.
-Furthermore, the current experimental searches are starting to test the Higgs couplings, which can allow us to discriminate between the minimal SM Higgs doublet case and other extensions of the SM with more complicated Higgs sector \cite{DiazCruz:2003qs}.
+The discovery at the Large Hadron Collider (LHC) of a new particle with Standard Model (SM)-Higgs like properties, and mass $M_h=125.09 \pm 0.21 (stat.) \pm 0.11 (syst.)$ GeV \cite{Higgs:higgs-atlas-cms}, seems to confirm the linear realization of the mechanism of Electroweak symmetry breaking.
+This is needed in order to induce the masses of gauge bosons and fermions within the SM \cite{Gunion:1989we}.
+Furthermore, the current experimental studies at LHC are testing the Higgs properties at levels that could allow to discriminate between the minimal SM Higgs doublet and other extensions of the SM that include more complicated Higgs sectors \cite{DiazCruz:2003qs}.

-For a while, finding a possible solution to the hierarchy problem suffered by the SM Higgs boson, has been the driving force behind the many proposals for extending the SM.
-It is expected that current and future data coming from LHC will give us the opportunity to test these scenarios.

-One the simplest proposals for physics Beyond the Standard Model (BSM), is the so called Two-Higgs Doublet Model (2HDM), which was initially studied in connection with the search for the origin of CP violation \cite{Deshpande:1977rw}, later on it was found that the model could be found in connection with the realization of new theoretical ideas, such as supersymmetry \cite{Martin:1997ns}, extra dimensions \cite{Quiros:2006my} and strongly interacting models \cite{Pomarol:2012sb},\cite{Aranda:2007tg}.
+In our approach we consider a possible link between the Higgs sector and flavor physics that could be revealed by a thorough study of the THDM with textures (THDM-Tx).
+In any case such models have a rich phenomenology, with lots of interesting signals that could be searched at future colliders.
+One of the simplest proposals for physics Beyond the Standard Model, is the so called Two-Higgs Doublet Model (THDM), which was initially studied in connection with the search for the origin of CP violation \cite{Deshpande:1977rw}, and later it was used in connection with other theoretical ideas in particle physics, such as supersymmetry \cite{Martin:1997ns}, extra dimensions \cite{Quiros:2006my} and strongly interacting systems \cite{Pomarol:2012sb}, \cite{Aranda:2007tg}.